j1nxie/j1nxie.github.io/_posts/2022-10-12-understanding-maimai-rating-system.md

 tags: [rhythm games]
 ---

+*(Update 01/12/2022: As pointed out by [Amasugi](https://twitter.com/meyyosu), maimaiでらっくす's ranking doesn't have the E-F ranks anymore, instead replaced by BB and BBB.
+I've updated the table below to reflect that!)*

 I have been playing maimaiでらっくす for a couple of months now, and personally, I am very intrigued by the internal workings of the game.
 Sadly, I am not very knowledgeable in terms of arcade hardware, software and networking myself.
 But,